mrismanaziz/Reforestation/README.md

-## What's red and bad for your teeth?
-A Brick.
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.